Rhys-Alexander/FYP/lit_struct.md

 - **Suggested references:**
   - This section should reference gaps identified throughout your review
   - Connect to your specific research questions and hypotheses

-## Bibliography Gaps to Address

-1. **Pathophysiology**: Add references on AD progression models and cellular-to-structural changes
-2. **Radiologist performance**: Include studies on expert performance and variability in MRI assessment
-3. **Clinical guidelines**: Add papers on current diagnostic criteria and clinical workflows
-4. **Preprocessing**: Find references on skull stripping and registration methods specific to AD
-5. **Video models**: Seek papers on video classification models adapted to medical volumetric data
-6. **Clinical translation**: Include references discussing challenges in translating research to practice
-7. **Standardized pipelines**: Add references on established preprocessing approaches in neuroimaging
-8. **3D ResNet**: Find papers specifically on 3D ResNet implementations for medical imaging

 ## Writing Guidelines